leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/properties/collisions.rst

    Mesh
       :term:`Mesh` consisting of triangles only, allowing for more detailed interactions than convex hulls.
       Allows to simulate concave objects, but is rather slow and unstable.
+   Compound Parent
+      Takes the collision shapes from the objects :doc:`children</scene_layout/object/editing/parent>` and combines them.
+This makes it possible to create concave shapes from primitive shapes.
+This usually results in a faster simulation than the *Mesh* collision shape while also being generally more stable.

 Source
    Source of the mesh used to create the collision shape.